-Definition of Colour IndexTM Generic Names (CIGNs)
+Definition of a Colour Index Generic Name

 A C.I.
-Generic Name describes a commercial product by its recognised usage class, its hue and a serial number (which simply reflects the chronological order in which related colorant types have been registered with the Colour Index), such as C.I.
+Generic Name describes a commercial product by its recognised usage class, its hue and a serial number (which simply reflects the chronological order in which related colorant types have been registered with the Colour Index), e.g. C.I.
 Acid Blue 52, C.I.
 Direct Red 122, C.I.
 Pigment Yellow 176 and C.I.
 Solvent Black 34.

 This definition enables a particular commercial product to be classified along with other products whose essential colorant is of the same chemical constitution and in which that essential colorant results from a single chemical reaction or a series of reactions.
-The definition also includes multiconstituent substances or products by process [see Regulation (EC) No 1907/2006 (REACH)]; it is intended that products obtained by simple physical admixture of essential colorants are excluded.
+The definition also includes multi-constituent substance or 'products by process' [see e.g. Regulation (EC) No 1907/200 REACH and related RIPS].
+It is intended to exclude products obtained simply by physical admixture of essential colorants.
+However, it is recognised that a particular commercial product may, as a consequence of its synthesis, contain more than one essential colorant.

 In some cases, the same essential colorant is present in more than one application category.
-Typically, a disperse dye can often be applied as a solvent dye (such as C.I.
-Disperse Red 5 and C.I.
-Solvent Red 117), and a vat dye can sometimes be used as a pigment (such as C.I.
-Vat Blue 4 and C.I.
-Pigment Blue 60).
+Typically, a disperse dye can often be applied as a solvent dye, and a vat dye can sometimes be used as a pigment.

-It cannot be guaranteed, however, that the essential colorant of each and every C.I.
-Generic Name stems from a single chemical reaction or series of reactions nor that there are no physical admixtures.
-As a living document, the Colour Index has had to adapt to advances in analytical techniques and the additional information currently requested from registrants.
+However, it cannot be guaranteed that the essential colorant of each and every C.I.
+Generic Name results from a single chemical reaction or series of reactions and that there are no physical admixtures.
+The Colour Index is a living document and has had to adapt to advances in analytical techniques and the additional information now requested from registrants.
 Consequently, that which was acceptable historically is now viewed more critically.

-Many commercial products contain, as well as the substance responsible for the colour, quantities of other chemicals (generally referred to as additives) designed to improve the application properties of the product, such as the dispersibility, flow and flocculation resistance of pigments; dyes often contain significant amounts of diluents.
-In all cases, the essential colorant is the dye or pigment responsible for the colour of the product in the absence of additives.
+Many commercial products contain, as well as the component(s) responsible for the colour, quantities of other chemicals (generally referred to as additives) designed to improve the application properties of the product, such as the dispersibility, colouristic qualities, flow and flocculation resistance of pigments; dyes often contain significant amounts of diluents.
+In all cases, the essential colorant is the component of the material responsible for the colour and excludes any additives.